Apps that make life more accessible

 To see if this type of app will help you, you could try:

-Some TV apps, like Netflix, Amazon Prime or BBC iPlayer, will have subtitles available for certain shows.
-Subtitles are not always available but it can help to check on the app.
+Some TV apps, like Netflix, Amazon Prime or BBC iPlayer, have subtitles for some shows.
+Subtitles are not always available.
+Check on the app.

 Some apps can help transcribe your phone calls into text.